American Idol: American Idol tour

+Idol Gives Back

-Idol Gives BackIdol Gives Back was a special charity event started in season six featuring performances by celebrities and various fund-raising initiatives.
+Idol Gives Back was a special charity event started in season six featuring performances by celebrities and various fund-raising initiatives.
 This event was also held in seasons seven and nine and has raised nearly $185 million in total.

+Music releases

-Music releasesAmerican Idol has traditionally released studio recordings of contestants' performances as well as the winner's coronation single for sale.
+American Idol has traditionally released studio recordings of contestants' performances as well as the winner's coronation single for sale.
 For the first five seasons, the recordings were released as a compilation album at the end of the season.
-All five of these albums reached the top ten in Billboard 200 which made then American Idol the most successful soundtrack franchise of any motion picture or television program.
+All five of these albums reached the top ten in Billboard 200 which made American Idol the most successful soundtrack franchise of any motion picture or television program.
 Starting late in the fifth season, individual performances were released during the season as digital downloads, initially from the American Idol official website only.
 In the seventh season the live performances and studio recordings were made available during the season from iTunes when it joined as a sponsor.
 In the tenth season the weekly studio recordings were also released as compilation digital album straight after performance night.

 19 Recordings, a recording label owned by 19 Entertainment, currently hold the rights to phonographic material recorded by all the contestants.
-19 originally partnered with Bertelsmann Music Group (BMG) to promote and distribute the recordings through its labels RCA Records, Arista Records, J Records, Jive Records.
-In 2005–2007, BMG partnered with Sony Music Entertainment to form a joint venture known as Sony BMG Music Entertainment.
-From 2008 to 2010, Sony Music handled the distribution following their acquisition of BMG.
-Sony Music was partnered with American Idol and distribute its music, and In 2010, Sony was replaced by as the music label for American Idol by UMG's Interscope-Geffen-A&M Records.
+19 Recordings originally partnered with Bertelsmann Music Group (BMG) to promote and distribute the recordings through its labels RCA Records, Arista Records, J Records, and Jive Records.
+From 2005–2007, BMG partnered with Sony Music Entertainment to form a joint venture known as Sony BMG Music Entertainment.
+From 2008 to 2010, following their acquisition of BMG, Sony Music handled the distribution of American Idols music.
+In 2010, UMG's Interscope-Geffen-A&M Records replaced Sony as the music label for American Idol.